-During the French Wars, Napoleon stayed several times at Schonbrunn Palace in 1805 and 1809, which he chose as his headquarters.
+During the French Wars, Napoleon stayed several times at Schönbrunn Palace in 1805 and 1809, which he chose as his headquarters.
 The room where he was reported to have slept is now called Napoleon room.
-(You will see it when you book the Grand Tour at the palace.)

-Apart from loosing territories such as the Tyrol, Venetia and Fore Austria, and paying 40 million francs of indemnity, Emperor Franz abdicated from the Crown of the Holy Roman Empire, which ended in 1806 after almost 900 years (962-1806).
+Apart from loosing territories such as the Tyrol, Venetia and Fore Austria, and paying 40 million francs of indemnity, Emperor Franz abdicated from the Crown of the Holy Roman Empire.
+It was then in 1806, that the Holy Roman Empire ended after almost 900 years (962-1806).

 In 1809 Austria again declared war on France and was defeated, this time losing Salzburg and parts of Upper Austria to Bavaria.
-France received Triest, parts of Carinthia and Eastern Tyrol.
+But not only that: this time, France also received Triest, parts of Carinthia and Eastern Tyrol.

+Why did a Habsburg princess marry the French warlord when he had just defeated her Empire?
 To pacify Napoleon, Emperor Franz’ daughter Archduchess Marie Louise of Habsburg had to marry Napoleon in the same year.
-The painting by Georges Rouget on top shows Napoleon marrying Marie Louise (1810).
+In this painting by Georges Rouget shows Napoleon marries Marie Louise (1810).

-Austrian military officer Feldmarschall Karl Philipp Prince zu Schwarzenberg, was commander in chief of the Allied Forces.
-The House of Schwarzenberg owns the baroque Palais Schwarzenberg in Vienna, and a palais of the same name in Prague, among a series of other castles mainly in Bohemia.
-Today, his last descendant Karel VII is serving as the Minister of Foreign Affairs of the Czech Republic, having previously served as the President of the Council of the European Union.
+Who led the Allied Forces during the Battle of Nations?
+It was Austrian military officer Feldmarschall Karl Philipp Prince zu Schwarzenberg, who was commander in chief.
+To give you an idea of the Schwarzenberg dynasty’s power, the House of Schwarzenberg owns Palais Schwarzenberg in Vienna, and a palais of the same name in Prague, among a series of other castles mainly in Bohemia.
+Between 2007 and 2013, his last descendant, Karel VII served two periods as the Minister of Foreign Affairs of the Czech Republic, having previously served as the President of the Council of the European Union.